chef-boneyard/chef-rfc/rfcXXX-postgresql-search.md

 ### Populating

+After an object has been expanded in the usual Chef fashion, each item is added to the search items table.
+If a data bag is being added, and it's not already in, it will also be added to the search collections table.
+Otherwise it will be assigned to an existing search collection.
+For example, if you had a node named "foobar" with a value inside it somewhere at `['baz']['buz']['glop'] = 'beep'`, that would go into the search_items table with the node search_collection_id (whatever that happens to be), an item_name of "foobar", a path of "baz.buz.glop", and a value of "beep".
+This would be repeated for all of the different values in the object.

+One limitation of ltree is that it only accepts alphanumeric characters and underscores in the paths.
+It will accept *some*, but not all, Unicode characters.
+Cyrillic letters are fine, but Ethiopic, cuneiform, and Linear B have all been tested and found not to work.
+The side effect of this is that when the paths are set up on indexing, and when querying, any non-alphanumeric characters need to be removed and replaced with underscores (and then duplicate underscores need to be removed as well).
+This should not generally be a problem, but if for some strange reason you had keys named both "/dev/xvda1" and "dev_xvda1" in something being indexed you might get unexpected results.

 ### Maintenance

 An active `search_items` table will start eating up disk space surprisingly quickly; therefore, regular table maintenance is essential to keeping disk usage reasonable.
 All that needs to be done is run `REINDEX TABLE goiardi.search_items; VACUUM;` as a Postgres user that has access to the goiardi database.

+### Other possibilities

+There's absolutely no reason that this couldn't be used to build a search that isn't backwards compatible with Solr that could take full advantage of the ltree syntax and operators.
+Allowing raw SQL in the queries is probably not a great idea, but some minimal processing of the query into a full SQL query opens up some interesting possibilities.

 ## Appendix 1: The Goiardi Search Tables and Indices